“There is nothing quite so delightfully mysterious as a secret in your own backyard.” ~ Patrick Rothfuss.

 This post contains affiliate links, at no extra cost to you.
 I may earn a small commission if you click through and make a purchase.

-Although the following destinations can easily be done as day trips from Sydney, let’s dig into why each is perfect for an overnight stay.
+Although most of the following destinations can easily be done as day trips from Sydney, let’s dig into why each is perfect for an overnight stay.
 There are more reasons than you think!